prideout/knotess/README.md

 import Knotess from 'knotess';
 ```

-Or use a browser build directly as follows.
+Or use one of the following two CDN builds.

 ```html
 <script src="//unpkg.com/knotess@1.1.1/knotess.min.js"></script> <!-- minified build -->